clearbit/clearbit-ruby/README.md

 See the [documentation](https://apihub.co/docs/company) for more information.

+## Streaming requests

+Often you'll want people or company lookups to block, rather than return blank `202` requests if we need to look up data.
+You can do this using APIHub's streaming API.

+For example, to look up a company by domain using our streaming API use the `APIHub::Streaming::Company` class:

+    company = APIHub::Streaming::Company[domain: 'uber.com']

+If we need to lookup the company, we'll block the network request for 10-20 seconds before responding.
+This is ideal for scenarios where long network requests don't really matter, such as job queues.
+Often the streaming API will be easier to implement than webhooks.

+You can similarity look up people using the `APIHub::Streaming::Person` class.

+    person = APIHub::Streaming::Person[email: 'info@eribium.org']

 ## CLI

 The gem also includes a `apihub` executable, which you can use like this: